Christoffer2019/oophp/REVISION.md

     * my own typography style for minimalistic theme.
     * Added php doc
     * date for writing report for kmom01
+    * // @codingStandardsIgnoreFile in router/100_guess.php due to indentation error in phpcs.
+(When I tried to change indentation, I got indentation error from the validator "make test" instead.
+So I got error regardless of which validator I used.)

 * Updated
     * REVISION history